-Today I realised I totally forgot to add this setting to my App protection baseline.
+Today I realized I totally forgot to add this setting to my App protection baseline.
 Let’s talk a little bit more about this wonderful new setting “Conditional Launch” that was released some months ago.
-You can configure this conditional launch setting within the app protection policy.

 Block access: When Intune has confirmed the user has been disabled in Azure Active Directory, the app blocks access to work or school data.

-Wipe data: When Intune has confirmed the user has been disabled in Azure Active Directory, the app will perform a selective wipe of the users’ work or school account and data.
+Wipe data: When Intune has confirmed the user has been disabled in Azure Active Directory, the app will perform a selective wipe of the user his work or school account and data.

 In my opinion, it is very important you configure this setting.
 If you don’t configure this setting and you forgot to retire or wipe the device the user could still access the data in an offline manner until the offline grace period wipe timer has expired.

-You can configure this setting in your baseline by configuring the: “appactionifunabletoauthenticateuser” like I am showing below
+You could also make sure you configure this setting in your App Protection baseline by configuring the: “appactionifunabletoauthenticateuser” like I am showing below

 When combining App protection conditional Launch with continuous access evaluation, you will get the best result.
 CAE will make sure the user will be blocked almost instantly and the app protection policy will make sure the company data is wiped.